ray-project/ray-llm/README.md

 - [Model Registry](#model-registry)
 - [Frequently Asked Questions](#frequently-asked-questions)

-## Deploying Aviary Backend for Development
+## Deploying Endpoints for Development

 The guide below walks you through the steps required for deployment of Endpoints.
 You can deploy any model in the `models` directory of this repo, or define your own model YAML file and run that instead.